Skip to main content

 Now, let's instantiate a Celestia Light node:

-Note: RPC Endpoints are exposed in all celestia-node types such as Light, Bridge and Full Nodes.
+RPC endpoints are exposed in all celestia-node types such as light, bridge and full nodes.

 Connect to a public core endpoint

 Note: You are also encouraged to find a community-run API endpoint and there are several in the Discord.
 This one is used for demonstration purposes.
-You can find a list of RPC endpoints here.
+Check out the Mocha testnet page, or Arabica devnet page.

 The --core.ip gRPC port defaults to 9090, so if you do not specify it in the command line, it will default to that port.
 You can add the port after the IP address or use the --core.grpc.port flag to specify another port if you prefer.